viewinghood/Revo_Trader2/README.md

 pip install -r requirements.txt
 ```

-## 💻 Usage

-1. Start the Streamlit server:
+4. Configure API keys:
+   - Copy `config.py.example` to `config.py`
+   - Get an Alpha Vantage API key from https://www.alphavantage.co/
+   - Replace `YOUR_API_KEY_HERE` in `config.py` with your actual API key

+5. Run the application:
 ```bash
 streamlit run app.py
 ```

-2. Open your browser and navigate to the URL shown in the terminal (typically http://localhost:8501)
+## 📊 Usage

+1. **Analysis Tab**
+   - Choose between Basic LSTM and Enhanced Multi-Modal models
-3. Select your desired asset class and symbol from the sidebar
+   - Select asset class and symbol

-4. Use the tabs to access different features:
+   - Choose analysis timeframe
-   - 📊 Analysis: Technical analysis and market data
+   - View technical indicators and market sentiment
-   - 🔮 Predictions: Price forecasting
-   - ⚖️ Portfolio: Portfolio optimization
-   - 📚 Academy: Trading education

-## 🔧 Advanced Features

-### Portfolio Optimization
+   - Get trading signals

+2. **Predictions Tab**
+   - Choose between Basic LSTM and Enhanced Multi-Modal models
+   - Train models with historical data
+   - Generate price predictions
+   - View confidence metrics

+3. **Portfolio Tab**
    - Select multiple assets
-- Choose optimization strategy (Max Sharpe or Min Volatility)
+   - Optimize portfolio allocation
-- View optimal allocation and performance metrics
+   - View risk metrics and performance indicators
-- Interactive portfolio visualization
+   - Analyze portfolio composition

-### Price Predictions
-- Train custom LSTM models
-- Generate 30-day price forecasts
-- View prediction confidence metrics
-- Historical vs. predicted price comparison
+4. **Academy Tab**
+   - Learn about trading strategies
+   - Understand technical indicators
+   - Access educational resources
+   - Get started with trading

-## 📝 Notes
+## 🔒 Security

-- The LSTM model is derived on request
-- Portfolio optimization requires at least 2 assets
-- Market sentiment analysis requires internet connection
-- Some features may require additional API keys
+- API keys are stored securely in `config.py`
+- `config.py` is excluded from version control
+- Sensitive data is never exposed in logs or error messages

 ## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## ⚠️ Disclaimer

+This application is for educational purposes only.
+Always do your own research and never invest more than you can afford to lose.

+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
 (Generation of this file out of Cursor)
-Personal note: Thanks to the original author and the lot of bugs I have learned so much...THX :)
+Personal note: Thanks to the original author and the lot of bugs - I have learned so much...THX :)